-Join Scott Simpson for an in-depth discussion in this video Modifying the GNOME environment, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Modifying the GNOME environment, part of Learning Fedora Linux.

 - Of course, since this is Linux,…we've got customization options.…You can extend the GNOME shell in some pretty cool ways.…I'll open up my web browser,…and I'll go to extensions.gnome.org,…and I'll maximize this window.…Firefox is asking to run an extension.…I'll allow that,…and I'll reload the page.…One of the add-ons I enjoy is Applications Menu.…I'll click on the name, and I'll choose On.…

 Now, just like GNOME classic,…I have an Applications menu up here in the left corner.…I'll move back, and I'll scroll down a little bit.…As you can see, there's all kinds of different extensions.…This one looks pretty interesting: System Monitor.…I'll slide the switch to turn it on and choose to install.…Right up here,…I've got some status information about my system.…That's pretty handy, but there's a lot going on…in my top bar right now,…so I'll turn it back off.…